capitalk/treelearn/README.md

  * sample_percent = what percentage of your data each classifier is trained on

+ * replacement = sample with or without replacement
+ *
 ## RandomizedTree options

  * num_features_per_node = number of features each node of a tree should